 Don’t worry; you can still make it work.

-So if your motherboard doesn’t have any AIO_PUMP headers or what have you, you can always use SYS_FAN as a substitute to plug in your pump if you have a spare one available.
+So if your motherboard doesn’t have any AIO_PUMP headers or similar, you can always use SYS_FAN or CHA_FAN as a substitute to plug in your pump if you have a spare one available.
 It will work the same.